laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 ## Lets do some REAL stuff

 I feel there is no point of learning a programming language if we cannot use it to scratch our itch.
 So without without wasting any superficial examples, we are going to build something that we could use everyday.
 A simple To Do List manager.
-Open up your favourite text editor (remember you don't need a bulky <abbr titile="Integrated Development Environment">IDE</abbr> to write Ruby) and pull up your socks, we are going to start hacking!
+Open up your favourite text editor (remember you don't need a bulky <abbr title="Integrated Development Environment">IDE</abbr> to write Ruby) and pull up your socks, we are going to start hacking!

 We will be building our ToDo manager in the agile way.
 Starting from the very basic features and enhancing them in each iteration.